Scan room 2

 Dr Shannon Morris

-Dr Shannon Morris is a consultant and co-director at The Fetal Assessment Centre where she performs a full range of diagnostic ultrasounds, genetic counselling and specialist procedures, such as chorionic villus sampling, amniocentesis, fetal blood sampling, embryo reduction and intra-uterine transfusions.
+Dr Shannon Morris is the consultant and director at The Fetal Assessment Centre Durbanville, where she performs a full range of diagnostic ultrasounds, genetic counselling and specialist procedures, such as chorionic villus sampling, amniocentesis, fetal blood sampling, embryo reduction and intra-uterine transfusions.

 In addition to her role at The Fetal Assessment Centre, Shannon, who holds a post graduate Honours Degree in Human Genetics (BSc MedSc Hons), a Diploma in Obstetrics (Dip Obs), and an Undergraduate Bachelor of Medicine and Bachelor of Surgery (MB ChB), also works on Mondays at the Fetal Anomaly and Genetic Counseling Clinic at the Tygerberg Hospital, where she is involved in specialized fetal anomaly scanning, procedures and the training of postgraduate medical personnel.